The School of Trout will host its fourth annual Spring Creek Trip in 2026.

 DETAILS

-Overview: In 2022 several SOT students asked about the possibility of a School of Trout trip where both students and instructors could fish together.
-We hosted our first-ever trip to the Paradise Valley spring creeks back in April of 2023, and then again in April of 2024.
-Because of the resounding success of those trips we’re heading back in 2025.
+Overview: Back in 2022, several of our SOT alumni asked about the possibility of School of Trout trips where both students and instructors could fish together.
+We hosted our first-ever trip to the Paradise Valley spring creeks in April of 2023, and we returned in 2024 and 2025.
+Because of the resounding success of those trips, we are heading back again in 2026.
 We’ve arranged for private access and top-notch guides on Armstrong Spring Creek, Nelson’s Spring Creek and DePuy Spring Creek in Montana’s Paradise Valley.
 Please keep in mind that this is not a class.
 Instead, it’s an opportunity for SOT alumni to travel to a beautiful location, enjoy stellar food & accommodations, soak in natural hot springs, and most importantly, fish to their heart’s content with School of Trout instructors as well as other alumni.

 Attendees: This hosted trip is exclusively for SOT alumni.
 We anticipate having space for 6 to 10 anglers.
 The trip is not open to the general public.
 (If an attendee wants to bring a spouse, a family member or a close friend, we are willing to explore that option if there’s space available.)

-Instructors: We anticipate that SOT instructors John Juracek, Tim Romano, Brant Oswald, Pat McCabe and Todd Tanner will participate in this event.
+Instructors: SOT instructors Tim Romano, Steve “Mac” McFarland, Brant Oswald, Pat McCabe and Todd Tanner are signed up to participate in this event.
 (Please don’t hesitate to visit our instructor’s page if a particular name isn’t familiar.)
 Brant, as many of you know, is a longtime spring creek specialist who spends an inordinate amount of time working on the Paradise Valley spring creeks.
 Todd and Pat are both passionate spring creek anglers.
 Tim had not fished the Paradise Valley before 2023 — but now that he’s spent time on the creeks, he’s looking forward to visiting them again.
-As for John … he’ll be joining us on the trip for the first time in 2025.
+Mac, of course, loves to fish anywhere and everywhere.

 Lodging: We anticipate that everyone will stay at the historic Chico Hot Springs Resort.